 I also saw that he had connected with me and sent me a sales letter straight to my inbox after I connected with him a few months ago.

 Now I remember him, I’d put him straight in my spam bucket.

 I then looked at his LinkedIn profile, his website and did a quick Google search on him and remember why I never replied to that message.

 Due to this, I felt inspired to write an article sharing the 3 reasons why branding is so important on LinkedIn to help other people who might be finding that they aren’t getting in front of people from their LinkedIn marketing efforts.

 Without further ado, here are the 3 reasons.

 1. Don’t make your first impression your last

-The main reason why people won’t connect with you offline through LinkedIn is because your branding is either nonexistent or horrible.
+The main reason why people won’t connect with you offline through LinkedIn is that your branding is either non-existent or horrible.

 Let me explain using the Greg example, when he connected with me I looked at his profile picture, he looked like he had put a picture of himself at a party.